Want answers to your questions about building or renovating your home?

 Another member of the UA Community asked: What’s the difference between building approval and CDC / DA approval or are they the same thing?

 Question / Challenge 3:

-A member of “How to Get it Right in Your Reno or New Home” asked this: After we have an idea of our design (in app form).
+A member of “HOME Method” asked this: After we have an idea of our design (in app form).
 Who do we need to consult with next and in what order – the structural engineer, the geotechnical engineer, surveyor or the draftsperson?
 Obviously we don’t want to go back and forth any more than necessary!
 And be spending money on fees.

 Listen to the podcast now for my answers to these questions, and help for you to take action on your project.
-And head to undercoverarchitect.com/courses/how-to-get-it-right to learn when the doors will be opening to “How to Get it Right in Your Reno or New Home”.
+And head to HOME Method to learn more.

 Your Secret Ally,